tfindlay-au/DataEngineeringMelboruneDeltaIo/README.md

 - HelloWorldWithSpark.scala: This adds the Spark dependency and tests its ability to create a small dataframe and display the output
 - HelloWorldWithSparkDelta.scala: This adds delta framework and confiures Spark to use it

+Two additional scripts added to help demonstrate performance at scale
+- DataGen.scala: Simple crude generate to attempt to make some data at scale
+- DataMerge.scala: Simple script to generate a sequential update to be merged into datagen

 ## Getting Started

 ### Building